-Arsenal to leave Mkhitaryan at home for Europa League final
+Mkhitaryan to miss Europa League final for political reasons

-He has missed previous group games in Azerbaijan for both Arsenal and former club Borussia Dortmund.
+UEFA, European soccer’s governing body which organizes the Europa League, reacted by saying it had received assurances about Mkhitaryan’s safety in Azerbaijan “from the highest authorities in the country” and that a “comprehensive security plan” had been given to Arsenal.

-The Azerbaijan government previously said it would allow Mkhitaryan to play in the final in Baku on May 29.
-UEFA had also said it would assure Mkhitaryan’s safety.
+And the Azerbaijan government had previously said it would allow Mkhitaryan to play in the May 29 final against Chelsea.

+The Association of Football Federations of Azerbaijan called it an “unwarranted decision” by Mkhitaryan and Arsenal, saying there was “no reason whatsoever to put in question the seriousness of these guarantees provided by Azerbaijan.”

 Nagorno-Karabakh is a region of Azerbaijan which has been under the control of ethnic Armenian forces backed by Armenia since a war there ended in 1994.
 Some neighboring districts are also under the control of those ethnic Armenian forces.
 International efforts to settle the conflict have stalled.